Nurse Types / Correctional Nurse

 Correctional nurses have several responsibilities.
 Conducting the initial prisoner assessment is their most important job function.
 They are tasked with evaluating the prisoner’s health before they are assigned to the general population.
 Prisoners who have communicable diseases or other high-risk health conditions may receive recommendations for placement or ongoing care.

-Some of the other job responsibilities for correctional nurses include:
+Some of the other job responsibilities for correctional nurses include the following:

 How do I become a correctional nurse?